IvoryC/PublicationAnalysis_Template/README.md

 **Everything above this line is for the template only.
 Delete it when/before you submit your publication.**
 ---

+# Publication

+## Title

+_When applicable, include a link to the published manuscript_

+**link**: (not yet published)

+## Authors / contributors

+_In this end, this will line up with the author list of the publication.
+EARLY on, assemble a list of people involved in the project, potentially including email addresses (in cryptic form: name at mail dot com)_

+## abstract

+_In the early development of your project, include a brief overview of the aim and design of your project.
+Once you have written a formal abstract, put that here._

 # Whats here

 ## AssembledFigures